CJMvS/spede_sampler/README.md

 2. Loops through the output folder to produce a Maximum Likelihood (ML) phylogeny for each resampled Fasta file.
 There are two ML programs available: FastTree and RAxML.

-3. Loops through each ML phylogeny and run a GMYC species delimitation analysis on it in order to estimate the number of clusters and entities present.
+3. Loops through each ML phylogeny and runs a GMYC species delimitation analysis on it in order to estimate the number of clusters and entities present.

 Functions (1) and (2) are carried out in the main SPEDE-SAMPLER interface, and function (3) has been written as an R Shiny application.